yo-dm/docker-certbot-maker/README.md

 `docker-compose up -d `
 Ensure that http://your.DomainName.ext is up
-`docker exec -it certificate-generator bash`
+`docker exec -it certbot-maker bash`
 `certbot certonly --manual -d your.DomainName.ext`

 With GUI or another shell